pathminder/pathminder.github.io/_spells/identify.md

 spell_resistance: no
 ---

-This spell functions as [*detect magic*](/spells/detect-magic/), except that it gives you a +10 enhancement bonus on Spellcraft checks made to identify the properties and command words of magic items in your possession.
+This spell functions as detect magic, except that it gives you a +10 enhancement bonus on [Spellcraft](/skills/spellcraft/) checks made to identify the properties and command words of magic items in your possession.
 This spell does not allow you to identify artifacts.